MapsPeople/docs/src/content/map/map-styling/display-settings-android.md

 </mi-tab-panel>
 </mi-tabs>

-Setting a display rule for a type will persist the new display rule for that type throughout the whole app session and across instances of `MPMapControl`.
+Setting a display rule for a type will only apply to the single instance of `MapControl`.

 ### Setting Display Rule for a Single and Multiple Locations

 To set new display rules for a single Location, you need to have the Location at hand.
-Locations can be queried for using `MPLocation` and `getLocationById`.
+Locations can be fetched using `getLocationById`.
 Once you have a location, you can set a custom display rule for it.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>